microsoft/verona/src/parser/parser-notes.md

 # Parser Notes

+* typealias and DNF: expand typealias during subtyping? isect alias with def?
+  * do we need CNF on one side, DNF on the other?
+* params: infer & T, to help track regions?
+* results: do we need a lower bounds?

 * default value expressions can't have free variables
 * can we call static methods on type parameters?
   * like `create`